crteensy/sfc/README.md

 Current State
 -

-- Currently only the color class files in /color and one example in /color/examples/01_color are included.
-The example demonstrates the conversion between the different color types.
+- Currently only the color class files in /color and a few examples in /color/examples are included